Blog Articles

 Insurance

 Health insurance is one of the foundations of a benefits package.
-This can, and often does include:
+This often includes:

 Medical insurance: This is often referring to baseline medical care (e.g. physicians, specialists) including preventative care and emergency treatment.